 Alkaloid found in coffee, tea, and kola nuts.
 Caffeine is the chief stimulant in beverages such as coffee and tea.
-It’s often included in skincare products with claims that it will reduce cellulite or puffy eyes.
+It’s often included in skincare products with claims that it will improve the look of cellulite or puffy eyes.
 Unfortunately, research into caffeine’s effects in this regard are mixed.

-Applied to skin, caffeine may have anti-inflammatory properties.
-It can penetrate skin’s barrier and has a constricting effect, which can help reduce redness but also may be irritating.
-Caffeine is not a slam dunk for reducing facial redness; in fact, may worsen the problem, but it’s worth experimenting with if you’re curious.
+Applied to skin, caffeine may have skin-soothing properties.
+It can penetrate skin and has a constricting effect, which can help improve the look of redness but also may be sensitizing.

-Caffeine’s popularity in products related to cellulite is due to its distant relationship to aminophylline (a pharmaceutical once thought to reduce cellulite), which is a modified form of theophylline, and caffeine contains theophylline.
-There is no substantiated research proving theophylline can affect cellulite, but researchers have disproved aminophyilline’s claimed impact on cellulite.
+Caffeine’s popularity in products related to cellulite is due to its distant relationship to aminophylline (an ingredient once thought to improve the look of cellulite), which is a modified form of theophylline, and caffeine contains theophylline.

 - Shimoda H, Seki E, Michio A. Inhibitory effect of green coffee bean extract on fat accumulation and body weight gain in mice.
 BMC Complement Altern Med.
 2006;6(9):17.